 Q. What are the side effects of Torasemide?

 The common side effects of Torasemide include frequent urination, cough, constipation, diarrhea, hearing loss, ringing in ears, sore throat, headache and upset stomach.
-Whereas, the serious side effects of Torasemide include signs of dehydration and electrolyte imbalance, rapid, excessive weight loss, vomiting blood, chest pain, difficulty breathing or swallowing, blisters or peeling skin, hives, rash, and itching.
-One may also experience pain that begins in the stomach and may also spread to the back.
+While, the serious side effects of Torasemide include dehydration and electrolyte imbalance, rapid, excessive weight loss, vomiting blood, chest pain, difficulty breathing or swallowing, blisters or peeling skin, hives, rash, and itching.

 Q. Does Torasemide increase creatinine?

-Yes, Torasemide may cause a mild increase in creatinine values, which is dose related.
-These increased levels may increase slightly more with long-term treatment.
-However, with discontinuation of treatment these levels return to their base value.
+Yes, Torasemide may cause a mild increase in creatinine values depending on the dose you are taking.
+These increased creatinine levels may increase slightly more when this medicine is used for long term.
+However, with discontinuation of the treatment, these levels return to their base value.

 Q. Does Torasemide cause loss of potassium?

 Torasemide may not cause direct potassium loss.
 But, in some cases, its use may cause excess loss of water which may lead to dehydration.
 This, as a result, may cause loss of potassium, sodium, calcium and magnesium.